priyankark/phonepi-mcp/server/README.md

 }
 ```

-## Standalone usage
+## Standalone usage (not to be used by MCP client)
-The setup instructions above is all you need for setting it up with respect to MCP.
+The setup instructions above is all you need for setting it up with respect to MCP clients like Cline, Claude Desktop etc.

-But, PhonePi MCP also provides a standalone command-line interface to control the MCP server.
+But, PhonePi MCP also provides a standalone command-line interface for you to control the MCP server outside the clients.

 ### Commands